Skip to main content

 grinding9 negative mentions

-• Game is highly linear and heavily scripted, limiting player agency and meaningful choices.
+• Gameplay is heavily linear and railroaded, limiting player agency and resulting in repetitive and sometimes frustrating puzzle-solving.

-• Privacy concerns due to data collection, especially voice and personal information, which some find intrusive.
+• Privacy concerns due to extensive data collection, including voice recordings and personal questions, which feels invasive and uncomfortable for many players.

 • story

-• “The story by itself is very interesting and engaging, and I found myself crying several times because of the bond I have with Stella and the craftsmanship behind her look, her gestures, and micro expressions that make her easy to connect with.”
+• “The story by itself is very interesting and engaging and I found myself crying several times because of the bond I have with Stella and the craftsmanship behind her look, her gesture and micro expression that makes her easy to connect with.”

 • “An emotional, AI-driven story that reacts to your choices and personality.”